 - 6-4(B)(1) The purpose of a pre-application meeting is to provide an opportunity for an applicant and City staff to discuss applicable submittal requirements and procedures; the scope, features, and potential impacts of the proposed development on surrounding neighborhoods and infrastructure systems; the consistency or inconsistency of the proposed application with the ABC Comp Plan, as amended; applicable requirements and standards in this IDO; and applicable requirements and standards in the DPM and to identify primary contacts for the applicant and staff.
-A sketch plat review by the DRB meets the requirement of a pre-application meeting - 6-4(B)(2) A pre-application meeting with City staff is required for those types of applications indicated in Table 6-1-1, and those types of applications will not be accepted until a pre-application meeting is held. - 6-4(B)(3) In addition, the Planning Director may require a meeting before City acceptance of any other type of application listed in Table 6-1-1 if the Director determines that the application is of unusual size or complexity or has the potential to create significant impacts on surrounding areas.
+For subdivision applications, this pre-application meeting is referred to as a sketch plat. - 6-4(B)(2) A pre-application meeting with City staff is required for those types of applications indicated in Table 6-1-1, and those types of applications will not be accepted until a pre-application meeting is held. - 6-4(B)(3) Potential applicants may request a meeting prior to submittal of any application listed in Table 6-1-1.
+Complex projects, projects in small areas with specific regulations and/or procedures, projects involving a subject property included in a prior approval, and projects potentially involving multiple applications may particularly benefit from a pre-application meeting with City staff.